ajatoledo/python-server-check/README.md

                       host sender [recipients [recipients ...]]

 positional arguments:
   host                host name to verify

 optional arguments:
-  -t, --token           pushover application token; needed for pushover alerts -u, --user            pushover user token; needed for pushover alerts -h, --help            show this help message and exit -a ATTEMPTS, --attempts ATTEMPTS
+  -t, --token         pushover application token; needed for pushover alerts -u, --user          pushover user token; needed for pushover alerts -h, --help          show this help message and exit -a, --attempts      max attempts
-                        max attempts
-  -w WAIT, --wait WAIT  wait time in seconds (default: 20) -g, --wget            use wget instead of icmp ping -v, --verbose         if provided, process is verbose as it pings -ts, --timestamp      append timestamp to output, useful for logging
+  -w, --wait          wait time in seconds (default: 20) -g, --wget          use wget instead of icmp ping -v, --verbose       if provided, process is verbose as it pings -ts, --timestamp    append timestamp to output, useful for logging
 ```

 As an example, invoking the script as